khaytsus/mxergo/README.md

 ### How I use the MX Ergo
 I currently have it set up in the following way
-  * Up button cycles through Chrome windows (see chrome-activate.sh below)
+  * Up button cycles through Chrome windows (see win-activate.sh below)
   * Down button is TBD, I haven't yet decided what I want to attach to it.
   * Left/right tilt on scroll wheel moves my mouse cursor to the next monitor
     * If I'm on monitor one, it will go to monitor three, or three to one, etc